wlsf82/el-genio/README.md

 #### Building and running the server

+First of all, make a copy of the [`server/.env.example`](./server/.env.example) file and name it as `.env`.

-To build and run the server container:
+Then, to build and run the server container:

 1. `cd server/`
 2. `docker build -t el-genio-server .`